 Why do you want to leave your current job?

-This is commonly asked question on interviews.
+This is a commonly asked question on interviews.
 With it, the interviewer tries to figure out if you are a reasonable, responsible, loyal and stable employee.
 If you can’t define the downsides of your position means that one – you might quit a perfectly fine job, and second – it might mean that you base your decisions on feelings.

 The reasons can be countless, but we’ve prepared the most common ones below.